 12 ˹There is˺ also ˹the example of˺ Mary, the daughter of 'Imrân, who guarded her chastity, so We breathed into her ˹womb˺ through Our angel ˹Gabriel˺.
 She testified to the words of her Lord and His Scriptures, and was one of the ˹sincerely˺ devout.

-During his life, this conflation was brought to Muhammad by one of his companions, as we read:
+During his life, this conflation was brought to Muhammad by one of his companions, to which he responded:

 Sahih Muslim 2135